Ed Kalman

 Ed Kalman (born 7 December 1982) is a former Scottish rugby union internationalist, who played for Glasgow Warriors in the Pro12.
 He played as a prop; both at tighthead and loosehead.

 Rugby Union career

 Amateur career

 Having moved to Scotland from an early age, Kalman went to Belmont House School in Newton Mearns, East Renfrewshire.
 He joined the local rugby club Whitecraigs RFC.
 He played for the Glasgow District team for their under-20s from 2000–2002.

-After his Scottish schooling, he went to Durham University to study physics.
+Kalman studied Physics at Durham University.
 He was a member of the Durham University rugby side that won the 2004 BUSA final at Twickenham.

 From the north-east he then moved to Cambridge University.
 He was at tight head in the Cambridge University R.U.F.C. team who beat Oxford in the 2005 University match at Twickenham.

 He played in a Gael Force team formed by the SRU to play in the British and Irish Cup.